alexandercerutti/roxe/README.md

 # Roxe

 This is a lightweight utility created to observe changes to complex objects structures.
-This is mainly designed for event-driven applications, usually with multiple files, that need to execute some side-effects when a common central object changes its status.
+This is mainly designed for event-driven applications, usually with multiple files, that need to execute some chunks of code when a common central object changes its status or its properties change.

+It allows to listen to generic Object, nested object, Arrays, arrays' values, Objects in Arrays, Objects in Objects in Array changes and so on.

 It merges the powerfulness of RxJS and ES Proxies to let developers subscribe to changes to every property, also nested ones and arrays, in the observed object.